IMPORTANT INFORMATION REGARDING YOUR NEW

 proper use and care your new recliner should provide many years of good

-- Don’t overload the rocker springs on rocker recliners.
+- Don’t overstress the rocker springs on rocker recliners.
 Rocking too far forward or

 backward will result in overstretching of the rocker springs causing metal